Non-Alcoholic Botanical Spirits: Beyond the Gin Dupe

 • Something new: Three Spirit Social Elixir with ginger beer.
 You'll forget you were looking for a spirit replacement

 • Evening wind-down: Three Spirit Nightcap.
-The adaptogens actually do something
+The ashwagandha and valerian actually do something

-• In cocktails: Most AF spirits work better in mixed drinks than neat.
-A Seedlip Garden with tonic and cucumber is a modern classic
+• In cocktails: most AF spirits work better in mixed drinks than neat.
+A Seedlip Garden with tonic and cucumber is a modern classic, and the full alcohol-free spirits range is where most of the category's most interesting launches land first

-The AF spirits world is at its most interesting when it stops looking backwards at what alcohol used to do and starts building something new.
+The non-alcoholic botanical spirits world is at its most interesting when it stops looking backwards at what alcohol used to do and starts building something new.
 The best AF spirit you'll drink this year probably won't remind you of any traditional spirit at all.

 1 Apr 2026